kanidm/kanidm/book/src/integrations/oauth2.md

 ## Alternate Redirect URLs

+{{#template ../templates/kani-warning.md imagepath=../images title=WARNING text=SECURITY RISK }}

+> You **MUST NOT** shared a single OAuth2 client definition between multiple applications.
+>
+> The ability to configure multiple redirect URLs is **NOT** to allow you to share a single Kanidm
+> client definition between multiple OAuth2 clients.
+>
+> Sharing OAuth2 client configurations between applications **FUNDAMENTALLY BREAKS** the OAuth2
+> security model and is **NOT SUPPORTED** as a configuration.
+The Kanidm Project **WILL NOT**
+> support you if you attempt this.
+>
+> Multiple origins are **ONLY** to allow supplemental redirects within the _same_ client
+> application.

-Some services may have a website URL as well as native applications.
+Some services may have a website URL as well as native applications with opaque origins.
 These native applications require alternate redirection URLs to be configured so that after an OAuth2 exchange, the system can redirect to the native application.

 To support this Kanidm allows supplemental opaque origins to be configured on clients.

-{{#template ../templates/kani-warning.md imagepath=../images title=WARNING text=The ability to
-configure multiple redirect URLs is NOT intended to allow you to share a single Kanidm client definition between multiple OAuth2 clients.
-This fundamentally breaks the OAuth2 security model and is NOT SUPPORTED as a configuration.
-Multiple origins is only to allow supplemental redirects within the _same_ client application. }}

 ```bash
 kanidm system oauth2 add-redirect-url <name> <url>